Glasgow Warriors discipline seven after investigation

 Glasgow Warriors coach Gregor Townsend hopes disciplinary action taken against seven employees this week will prove to be a one-off.

-It follows an incident in Glasgow for which four players - Ryan Grant, Sean Maitland, Ryan Wilson and Rory Hughes - are expected to appear in court.
+It follows an incident in Glasgow for which four players - Ryan Grant, Sean Maitland, Ryan Wilson and Rory Hughes - are

 "It was disappointing when the incident happened," said Townsend.